What Does it Take to Be a Musical Instrument Repairer or Tuner?

-Is There Job Demand for Musical Instrument Repairers and Tuners?
+Is There Going to be Demand for Musical Instrument Repairers and Tuners?

 In 2016, there was an estimated number of 8,300 jobs in the United States for Musical Instrument Repairer or Tuner.
 New jobs are being produced at a rate of 1.2% which is below the national average.
 The Bureau of Labor Statistics predicts 100 new jobs for Musical Instrument Repairer or Tuner by 2026.
-Due to new job openings and attrition, there will be an average of 700 job openings in this field each year.
+The BLS estimates 700 yearly job openings in this field.

 The states with the most job growth for Musical Instrument Repairer or Tuner are Tennessee, Iowa, and Florida.
 Watch out if you plan on working in Kansas, Massachusetts, or Connecticut.
 These states have the worst job growth for this type of profession.